 - Work outside the home on land surrounding the property, the Government guidance shows that this can be carried out if it is safe to do so and in line with Government Guidelines on Social Distancing.
 This could include conservatories, porches, orangeries, extensions, replacement roofline and glass and garden structures.

 - New build and housebuilding, the Government guidance shows this can continue, if it is safe to do so and in line with Government Guidance on Social Distancing and the Site Operating Procedures (SOP) published by the Construction Leadership Council.
-(The latest version of SOP was published on the GGF website on 15 April you can read this document here)
+(The latest version of SOP was published on the Glass and Glazing Federation website on 15 April)

 - Manufacturing and processing, the Government advice shows that this can continue, if it is safe to do so and in line with Government Guidance on Social Distancing and guidance on the correct Personal Protection Equipment (PPE).
-The GGF published this specific guidance on 16 April, it can be found here.
+The Glass and Glazing Federation published this specific guidance on 16 April)

-The GGF asks that all companies refer to the Government guidelines in conjunction with the above clarification, prior to taking the responsible decision to undertake work or not.
+The Glass and Glazing Federation asks that all companies refer to the Government guidelines in conjunction with the above clarification, prior to taking the responsible decision to undertake work or not.

-The GGF emphasizes that health & safety comes first and that prior to making any decision, it is advised that all companies undertake a proper health and safety risk assessment for each individual job.
-The GGF published guidance on health and safety risk assessments on 7 April, you can read this here.
+The Glass and Glazing Federation emphasizes that health & safety comes first and that prior to making any decision, it is advised that all companies undertake a proper health and safety risk assessment for each individual job.
+The GGF published guidance on health and safety risk assessments on 7 April.

-In addition the GGF urges all companies, prior to undertaking any work, to check with their insurers that they are covered for Public Health and Health and Safety Employer liability.
+In addition the Glass and Glazing Federation urges all companies, prior to undertaking any work, to check with their insurers that they are covered for Public Health and Health and Safety Employer liability.

-The GGF also advises that if work is undertaken, that companies must ensure their employees have suitable PPE as outlined in the Government Guidance.
+The Glass and Glazing Federation also advises that if work is undertaken, that companies must ensure their employees have suitable PPE as outlined in the Government Guidance.